 Trained volunteer counsellors provide pro-choice, feminist-based, non-judgmental, compassionate support, information and referrals to clients on birth control and pregnancy options.
 They can also discuss issues about sexuality and relationships, sexually transmitted infection/HIV prevention, and safer sex practices.

 BCPCP volunteer counsellor training is held twice a year in Spring and Fall.
 Training is approximately 60 hours held over 12 weeks.
-This program prepares volunteers to work from a woman-centered, feminist counselling model that empowers clients to make informed decisions.
+This program prepares volunteers to work from a client-centered, feminist counselling model that empowers clients to make informed decisions.

 For more information on the Birth Control & Pregnancy Counselling Program, please call Gio at 204-947-2422 ext.
 108 to receive an information package.
 The package outlines what being a volunteer counsellor involves, including the time commitment.